For help locating resources, using the library, or to request a research consultation, try our Ask Us service.

-Academic writing whether theses, assignments, reports or scholarly articles often include quotes with ideas and opinions from scholars and other authors in your own writing.
+Academic writing, whether theses, assignments, reports or scholarly articles, often involves summarizing, paraphrasing, or quoting sources of information that need to be cited.
 Knowing how to cite another person's work properly helps you to:

 Different disciplines use different citation styles therefore it is important to know which citation style is most popular in your discipline.
 Ask your instructor which citation styles you should use in your assignments.